-We are a foreign private issuer within the meaning of the rules under the Exchange Act, and as such we are exempt from certain provisions of the securities rules and regulations in the United States that are applicable to U.S. domestic issuers.
-Moreover, the information we are required to file with or furnish to the SEC will be less extensive and less timely compared to that required to be filed with the SEC by U.S. domestic issuers.
+As a foreign private issuer, the information we are required to file with or furnish to the SEC will be less extensive and less timely compared to that required to be filed with the SEC by U.S. domestic issuers.
 In addition, as a company incorporated in the British Virgin Islands, we are permitted to adopt certain home country practices in relation to corporate governance matters that differ significantly from the NASDAQ listing standards.
-Following this offering, we intend to rely on home country practice to be exempted from the corporate governance requirement that we have a majority of independent directors on our board of directors.
-As a result, we will not have a majority of independent directors.
+Following this offering, we intend to rely on home country practice to be exempted from some of NASDAQ's corporate governance requirements.
+For instance, unlike the requirements of NASDAQ, we are not required, under the corporate governance practice requirements in the British Virgin Islands, to have our board consist of a majority of independent directors, nor are we required to have a compensation committee or a nonination and corporate governance committee consisting entirely of independent directors, or have regular executive sessions with only independent directors each year.
 These practices may afford less protection to shareholders than they would enjoy if we complied fully with the NASDAQ listing standards.
+In the future, we expect to rely on available NASDAQ exemptions that would allow us to follow our home country practice.

-Upon the completion of the Restructure and this Offering, we will be a "controlled company" as defined under the NASDAQ Listing Rules because Mr. Zhitao He, who will be the chairman of the board of directors of the post-closing issuer, will beneficially own [●] of our Common Shares and will be able to exercise [●]% of our total voting power assuming the underwriters do not exercise their over-allotment option, or [●]% of our total voting power if the underwriters exercise their over-allotment option in full.
+Additionally, upon the completion of the Restructure and this Offering, we will be a "controlled company" as defined under the NASDAQ Listing Rules because Mr. Zhitao He, who will be the chairman of the board of directors of the post-closing issuer, will beneficially own $[\bullet]$ of our Common Shares and will be able to exercise $[\bullet]$ % of our total voting power assuming the underwriters do not exercise their over-allotment option, or $[\bullet]$ % of our total voting power if the underwriters exercise their over-allotment option in full.
 For so long as we remain a controlled company under that definition, we are permitted to elect to rely, and may rely, on certain exemptions from corporate governance rules, including an exemption from the rule that a majority of our board of directors must be independent directors or that we have to establish a nominating committee and a compensation committee composed entirely of independent directors.
 As a result, you will not have the same protection afforded to shareholders of companies that are subject to these corporate governance requirements.